rrousselGit/functional_widget/functional_widget/README.md

 }
 ```

+Worse than that, we also likely want to override `operator==` and `debugFillProperties` too!

 So much code for something that could be done much better using a plain function:

 ```dart
 Widget foo(BuildContext context, { int value, int value2 }) {